shishir786/Shop-java-project/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [Creative Commons Zero v1.0 Universal](LICENSE).

 ## Contributing